ADU Pricing in San Diego - What you need to knowJanuary 23rd, 2022

 We have integrated three points of communication about price into our processes to ensure we keep you updated on the cost to build your ADU.

-- 1st checkpoint: Initial sales proposal.
+- 1st checkpoint: Initial Sales Proposal.
 This will get you a ballpark budgetary construction cost so you can have an idea of how much the job will cost.
 At this point, we do our best to give you visibility on the potential additional sitework costs that could apply to your project.
 However, we won’t have detailed site information yet, so this pricing is subject to change as feasibility studies and the construction documents are completed.
-At the point of signing the proposal, we do guarantee pricing for Phases 1 & 2 of your build, which includes the design and permitting.
+At the point of signing the proposal, we do guarantee pricing for the design and permitting portion of the project.

-- 3rd checkpoint: “GMAX” construction contract.
-After we receive revisions from the city, we are better able to control the remaining timeline until breaking ground.
+- 3rd checkpoint: Construction Estimate.
+After we receive revisions from the city, we are better able to control the remaining timeline until breaking ground to build the ADU.
 It is at this time that we are able to commit to a fixed price for the ADU sitework and construction.
-This is what we call our guaranteed construction price maximum or “GMAX.”
+Once you sign the construction estimate, we will lock in the pricing.

 If you are uncomfortable with waiting for this final pricing exercise, one option would be to ask for “price assurance” at the time of your proposal.
 This option is presented on a case-by-case basis and we can typically offer price assurance at a 15-20% premium on the build cost.
 In exchange for you paying this premium on the build cost, you are locking in your pricing at the time of moving forward with SnapADU, meaning we will take on the risk of any subsequent material cost increases over the 4-8 month process of designing & permitting your ADU.